GuardKenzie/chafa.py/README.md

 # How do I get it?

-First, you will need to `install chafa <https://hpjansson.org/chafa/download/>`_.
+First, you will need to [install chafa](https://hpjansson.org/chafa/download/).
 This should be fairly straight forward since chafa packages are available for most linux distributions.

-.. currentmodule:: chafa.loader

-If you want to use the included :py:class:`Loader` class to load images for using with chafa.py, you will also need the `MagickWand <https://imagemagick.org/script/magick-wand.php>`_ C-library.
+If you want to use the included Loader class to load images for using with chafa.py, you will also need the [MagickWand](https://imagemagick.org/script/magick-wand.php) C-library.

 ### From PyPi